myhostfile/iOSAdblockList/Readme.md

 Use this link to subscribe to the list in Adguard Pro: https://raw.githubusercontent.com/myhostfile/iOSAdblockList/master/Hosts.txt

-Use this link to subscribe to the list in IP4 format https://raw.githubusercontent.com/myhostfile/iOSAdblockList/master/ip4hosts.txt
+Use this link to subscribe to the list in IP4 format: https://raw.githubusercontent.com/myhostfile/iOSAdblockList/master/ip4hosts.txt